 Units: 6 units

-We shall endeavor to understand the city with different eyes: those of tourists seeking “otherness” from what is familiar, the resident, the immigrant, etc. and we shall seek to engage the nature of the city in its “real” urban condition from our individual points of view.
+We shall endeavor to understand the city with different eyes: with those of tourists seeking “otherness;” the immigrant seeking a new familiar, the resident and villager whose genius loci is his cosmos.
 We shall document the narrative of different places, paying particular attention to the myths on which the cities are built, their formative political struggles, climate and eroding resources.

 You can fulfill the L&S International Studies breadth requirement by full participation in a Berkeley Summer Abroad program.
 All of the required courses must be completed with a C-/P or better.